kuzzleio/documentation-old/src/sdk-reference/collection/count.md

 Returns the number of documents matching the provided set of filters.+

 <aside class="notice">
-There is a small delay between documents creation and their existence in our search layer, usually a couple of seconds.
-That means that a document that was just been created won't be returned by this function
+There is a small delay between the time a document is created and their availability in our search layer (usually a couple of seconds).
+That means that a document that was just created might not be returned by this function at first.
 </aside>

 ---